PetmeetlyPetmeetly

 Disqualifier in most parent-club guidance.

 Coefficient of inbreeding (COI) shows how related the parents are[9].
+The exact percentage depends on the population baseline the calculator uses: a 5-generation Embark pedigree, a 10-generation report, and a full-pedigree Kennel Club calculation can return different numbers on the same dog.
+Always compare like-for-like when judging two scores against the 6.25 percent threshold above.
 Our breeding compatibility calculator gives a quick estimate.
 A kennel-club pedigree report is the official one.

 The rest of your checklist